binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 2. **ntpd** or just ntp, is a daemon that continuously monitors and updates the system time with an upstream NTP server specified in the local systems
 `/etc/ntp.conf`

-Setting up NTP
+**Setting up NTP**

 1. This is how it used to be done with ntpdate:

     If you have ntpdate installed, `/etc/default/ntpdate` specifies that the list of NTP servers is taken from `/etc/ntp.conf` which does not exist without ntp being installed.
 It looks like this:

     {title="/etc/default/ntpdate", linenos=off, lang=bash}
         # Set to "yes" to take the server list from /etc/ntp.conf, from package ntp,
         # so you only have to keep it in one place.
         NTPDATE_USE_NTP_CONF=yes

     You would see that it also has a default `NTPSERVERS` variable set which is overridden if you add your time server to `/etc/ntp.conf`.
 If you entered the following and ntpdate is installed:

     {linenos=off, lang=bash}
         dpkg-query -W -f='${Status} ${Version}\n' ntpdate

     You would receive output like:

     {linenos=off, lang=bash}
         install ok installed 1:4.2.6.p5+dfsg-3

 2. This is how it is done now with ntp:

     If you enter the following and ntp is installed:

     {linenos=off, lang=bash}
         dpkg-query -W -f='${Status} ${Version}\n' ntp

     You will receive output like:

     {linenos=off, lang=bash}
         install ok installed 1:4.2.8p4+dfsg-3

-  Alternativly run this command for more information on the installed state:
+    Alternatively run this command for more information on the installed state:

     {linenos=off, lang=bash}
         dpkg-query -l '*ntp*'
         # Will also tell you about ntpdate if it is installed.

     If ntp is not installed, install it with:

     {linenos=off, lang=bash}
         sudo apt-get install ntp

     You will find that there is no `/etc/default/ntpdate` file installed with ntp.

     The public NTP server(s) can be added straight to the bottom of the `/etc/ntp.conf` file, but because we want to use our own NTP server, we add the IP address of our server that is configured with our NTP pools to the bottom of the file.

     {title="/etc/ntp.conf", linenos=off}
         server <IP address of your local NTP server here>

     Now if your NTP daemon is running on your router, hopefully you have everything blocked on its interface(s) by default and are using a white-list for egress filtering.
 In which case you will need to add a firewall rule to each interface of the router that you want NTP served up on.
 NTP talks over UDP and listens on port 123 by default.
 After any configuration changes to your `ntpd` make sure you restart it.
 On most routers this is done via the web UI.

     On the client (Linux) machines:

     {linenos=off, lang=bash}
         sudo service ntp restart

     Now issuing the date command on your Linux machine will provide the current time with seconds.

 **Trouble-shooting**